Medicine and Surgery MBChB Graduate Entry Course

 An advantage you will have as a Birmingham student is access to our unique careers guidance service where we help you to develop your career from the moment you arrive.
 Working closely with academics, alumni, Royal Colleges and the NHS, Careers Network focus on providing you with advice and guidance on the recruitment process for both the Foundation and Academic Foundation Programmes, including support with applications and interview preparation.
 Find out more about Careers Network.

-In addition to this, our employer-endorsed award-winning Personal Skills Award (PSA) recognises your extra-curricular activities, and provides an accredited employability programme designed to improve your career prospects.
+In addition, our employer-endorsed award-winning Personal Skills Award (PSA) recognises your extra-curricular activities, and provides an accredited employability programme designed to improve your career prospects.

 To see what some of our students have gone on to do after completing their degree, visit our alumni profile page